Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-bga.md

 The Generator Agent taught us a counterintuitive lesson about working with non-deterministic systems: sometimes it's better to generate 20 "good enough" attempts than to spend all your effort trying to craft one perfect solution.
 This insight applies far beyond exploit generation – it's a fundamental principle for working with any probabilistic AI system.

-*For a deep dive into the context engineering techniques that enable these capabilities, see our upcoming post: "Context Engineering: How BGA Teaches LLMs to Write Exploits"*
+*For a deep dive into the context engineering techniques that enable these capabilities, see our post: [Context Engineering: How BGA Teaches LLMs to Write Exploits](https://team-atlanta.github.io/blog/post-context-engineering/)*

 So where does this breakthrough lead us?
 The implications extend far beyond just finding vulnerabilities.